 “Jazzing” on the Cape Flats, almost similar to salsa as developed in New York City.
 It’s the dominant sound of parties in Cape Town.

 For some of us, the official celebrations are missing a crucial element: Celebrating Nelson Mandela as a figure of armed struggle and the liberation movement.

-Why are South Africa's middle classes not mobilizing against xenophobia.
+From nationalism, we have passed to chauvinism, and finally to racism.
+Why are South Africa’s middle classes not mobilizing against xenophobia.